justeattakeaway/pie/apps/pie-docs/src/foundations/iconography/code.md

 ## Vanilla JS (pie-icons)

 `@justeattakeaway/pie-icons` is our base icon package, from which our other icon packages extend.

-It is a collection of SVG files.
+It is essentially a collection of the SVG files that make up the PIE Iconset.
 This means that you can use these icons in all the same ways you can use SVGs (e.g. img, background-image, inline, object, embed, iframe).

 [This package](https://github.com/justeattakeaway/pie/tree/main/packages/tools/pie-icons) also provides a JavaScript API for the iconset, and this is what is used to build the framework-specific icons for Web Components, React and Vue.